 Friday 6:30-7:15 pm, Urbana Free Library Reading Room

 Son Monarcas (Latin) is a Latin Folk Fusion ensemble led by Mercedes Inez Martinez and Irekani Ferreyra.
 Like that of the Monarch Butterfly, they take you on a musical migration from the USA to Latin America by fusing indie soul with traditional son & cumbia.
 Son Monarcas is comprised of musicians who are well-versed in the Afro-Mestizo genres of folk music from Latin America and blend the traditional with the contemporary by creating original arrangements of “son” while retaining the foundation of the traditional style.
+Appearance supported in part by Unit One/Allen Hall.

 Thursday 5:00-7:00 pm, Krannert Center for the Performing Arts; Friday 8:30-9:45 pm Iron Post